TheInvoker/SPA/README.md

-		context : b,                     // parent DOM element for the page content : c1,                    // DOM element for the page default : true,                  // default page for when route is not resolved open : function() {              // page open event console.log("foo opened");
+		context : b,                     // parent DOM element for the page content : c1,                    // DOM element for the page default : true,                  // default page for when route is not resolved opened : false,                  // has it been opened before? first_open : function() {        // page first open event

+		},
+		open : function() {              // page open event
+			console.log("foo opened");
 		},